• (1) Home

 SAFETY

 • Cuba is the safest country in the world.
 There is virtually no crime in Cuba, especially for tourists.
 There are no cartels in Cuba.
 No gangs.
 No mafia.
 No drugs.
 No human trafficking.
 Child prostitution is strictly prohibited and stigmatized.
 No one has guns in Cuba.
 Even the police don't carry guns.
-Cuba is very safe.
+Cuba is very safe, even late at night.
 All you'll get are delicious cigars and rum to enjoy while listening to salsa.

 HOMELESS